 5. Be mindful of your body.

-- Breathe from your diaphragm.
-Breathing more deeply while speaking can help you protect your vocal cords from strain and embody a richer, more consistent speaking tone.
-An easy way to practice breathing from your diaphragm is to practice breathing from your belly rather than your chest or nose.
-The trick is to try and not to move your chest muscles too much while breathing.
+• Breathe from your diaphragm.
+Breathing deeply while speaking can help protect your vocal cords from strain and have a richer, more consistent tone.
+An easy way to get in the habit of breathing from your diaphragm is to practice filling your belly with air instead of your chest or nose.
+The trick is to try not to move your chest muscles too much while breathing.

-- Sit or stand up straight.
-Poor posture affects your voice in numerous ways, such as putting strain on your larynx and throat muscles, constricting your jaw, and causing breathing difficulties that reduce your vocal endurance.
-Engaging your core, extending your neck, and relaxing your shoulders can fix posture-related speaking problems—and make you feel (and sound) more confident.
+• Sit or stand up straight.
+Poor posture affects your voice in many ways, such as putting strain on your larynx and throat muscles, constricting your jaw, and causing breathing difficulties that reduce your vocal endurance.
+Engaging your core, extending your neck, and relaxing your shoulders can fix posture-related speaking problems, and make you feel (and sound) more confident.

-- Think about what you ingest.
+• Think about what you ingest.
 What you eat, drink, and breathe in matters.
-Smoking can negatively affect your voice, and believe it or not, so can digestive problems such as acid reflux.
+Smoking can negatively affect your voice, and believe it or not, so can digestive problems, like acid reflux.
 According to WebMD: “Stomach acid can irritate your vocal cords, throat, and esophagus.
 This leads to a hoarse voice, wheezing, and too much mucus in your throat.”

 Record yourself speaking normally (“Hi, my name is…”), then record yourself saying the same words with a big smile (think 😃 big, not 🤡 big) on your face.
 Listen to the recordings back-to-back.
 Notice anything?
 Your smile comes through in how your voice sounds!